-Still sassy, still stylish, and still the same overall shape.
-But I’m bigger in January, smaller in June.
-I don’t diet once the weather warms up, I bike.
-A lot.
-And by the end of the summer, I have inevitably lost 10 or 15 pounds.
+Still the same overall shape, but I’m bigger in January, smaller in June.
+I don’t diet once the weather warms up, I’m just naturally more active when it’s warmer than -30 degrees.
+And by the end of the summer, I have inevitably lost 5 or 10 pounds.
 Which I then proceed to gain back through the course of the long Minnesota winter, no matter how hard I work out.

 Observe: This is the hard part.
 It took me a couple of years to figure out how much my body was going to shift each season.
 Now that I’ve got a rough idea of what I’ll look like in February versus what I’ll look like in August, I can estimate what will fit me seasonally and plan accordingly.

-Dress to your shape: Once you’ve got a sense of your personal style range, focus on your body shape.
-Your weight may vary from season to season, but your figure will remain more or less the same.
+Dress to your shape: Your weight may vary from season to season, but your figure will (probably) remain more or less the same.
 Hone in on styles that flatter your body shape no matter what your body SIZE may be, and stock the larder with those.

-Buy multiples: If you find a style of jeans that looks AMAZING on you, don’t just buy several pairs … buy pairs in several sizes.
+Buy multiples of key pieces: If you find a style of jeans that looks AMAZING on you, don’t just buy several pairs … buy pairs in several sizes.
 That way, you can wear that killer denim all year long.
 Sounds spendy, I know, but it’s an investment in comfort.

 Heed materials: Go for 100% cotton and silk in summer, but opt for versions with give and stretch come winter.
 This may seem contradictory in light of the previous point, but hear me out.
 In this day and age, structure and tailoring are possible in garments that allow for some give.
 A little hit of spandex in a twill blazer or pair of jeans can make all the difference in the world.
 And if you’re like me, that winter weight gain can mean real discomfort in tight, unforgiving clothing that doesn’t flex a little.
 So keep an eye on fiber content.

 Don’t stress: If you’re a seasonal fluctuator like me, please, please, PLEASE don’t get upset about these weight changes.
 As I said above, they are natural, normal, and part of your physical being.
-Shame and guilt won’t change your shape, so just skip ‘em.
+Shame and guilt won’t change your shape.
 Focus instead on finding ways to dress and feel fabulous no matter the season.